 The reason is the app is so good for helping you get and stay out of debt is that Ramsey focuses on getting an emergency fund in place before you do anything else.
 You add that in as a budgeting category and go from there.
 Your emergency fund is what you rely on during, well… emergencies.

 Rather than turning to a credit card to pay for an unexpected car repair, you use your emergency fund.
 EveryDollar trains you to replenish that fund as needed so that you’re always prepared.

 The cost of using EveryDollar

 EveryDollar has two versions, free and paid.
 With the free one, you are responsible for manually tracking all of your transactions.
 While is tedious, some people find a sense of responsibility by seeing how every transaction affects your overall financial picture.
-The paid version is $99 for the year and does the tracking for you.
+The paid version is $129 for the year and does the tracking for you.
 An EveryDollar Plus subscription now includes access to Dave Ramsey’s Financial Peace University.

 You can read more about Everydollar in Mint vs. Everydollar.

 5. Best personal finance software for couples: Twine

 Twine is a very new app, started in 2018 by insurance giant John Hancock with the goal of helping you ply your finances together with your partner.
 It’s specifically for saving and micro investing, and lets you set goals that you and a partner fund together.

 You can set any number of goals, like saving for a vacation, a down payment on a house, buying a car, etc. Depending on how liquid you need those funds, you choose an investment or savings account.